mechamobau/simplestorage/README.md

 [![Library minified size](https://badgen.net/bundlephobia/min/simplestorage)](https://bundlephobia.com/result?p=simplestorage)
 [![Library minified + gzipped size](https://badgen.net/bundlephobia/minzip/simplestorage)](https://bundlephobia.com/result?p=simplestorage)

+The module to simplify the usage of Storage API in React.js

 ## Installation

 This library is published in the NPM registry and can be installed using any compatible package manager.